 Photonics Insights as a peer-reviewed, diamond open access, quarterly journal, co-published by Chinese Laser Press (CLP) and SPIE, and hosted by Shanghai Institute of Optics and Fine Mechanics (SIOM), Chinese Academy of Sciences.

-Photonics Insights covers the traditional core subjects of the field (e.g., laser optics, quantum optics, non-linear optics, optical communication and sensing, imaging, nanophotonics, near-field optics, etc.) as well as the intersection of optics and photonics.
+Photonics Insights covers the traditional core subjects of the field (e.g., laser optics, quantum optics, non-linear optics, optical communication and sensing, imaging, nanophotonics, near-field optics, etc.), as well as the intersection of optics and photonics.

-Review articles published on Photonics Insights present the current status of a given topic, with background, research progress, conclusions, and possible future developments.
+Review articles published in Photonics Insights present the current status of a given topic, with background, research progress, conclusions, and possible future developments.
 The purpose of the review article is to provide a comprehensive overview of the current state of knowledge in the field of optics.
 The journal publishes the following article types: